ghsdl/API---MyBookshelf_Node_Express/README.md

 # MyBookshelf

-MyBookshelf est une API de gestion de bibliothèque ouverte à tous.
+MyBookshelf is a library management API available for everyone.

 ## Author